 Pediatric First Aid and CPR Training/Certification

-To promote safe environments for children, Pediatric First Aid and CPR training and certification will be available to child care educators and administrators of licensed child care agencies at no cost.
-For more information on training and certification dates, please visit Child Care Resource and Referral’s (CCR&R) website: https://www.tnccrr.org/
+To promote safe environments for children, Pediatric First Aid and CPR training and certification is available to child care educators and administrators of licensed child care agencies at no cost.
+For more information on training and certification dates, please click on the Region Map at Child Care Resource and Referral’s (CCR&R) website: https://www.tnccrr.org/

-Small Business Academies will be available that promote best practices and strengthen business operations for child care agencies.
-The focus of the academies will be in the areas of:
+SSmall Business Academies promote best practices and strengthen business operations for child care agencies.
+The focus of the academies is in the areas of: